Marinated Pork Loin Roast

 This post is sponsored by Iowa Pork Producers Association.
 All opinions are my own.

 Now this is a show-stopper of a roast!
-This Marinated Pork Loin Roast uses a handful of simple ingredients to create a flavorful roast that’s perfectly tender.
+This Marinated Pork Loin Roast uses a handful of simple ingredients to create a flavorful roast that’s really tender.

 The pork roast is lean and juicy, and packed with protein.
 And, when you buy pork at your local grocery store in the United States, you’re supporting family farms in Iowa and the United States.
 My grandparents were farmers, so I love supporting family farms!